WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Date Pickers/ReadMe.txt

             l: 'Saturday'
         }
     ],

+    // Switch the behaviour when the PageUp or PageDown keys are pressed to a "natural" behaviour
+    // (PageUp goes to previous month, PageDown goes to next month)
+    pageUpDownNatural: false,

+    // Append a "dayToday" CSS class to the current day cell element - this allows styling to be targeted to this specific element
+    highlightToday: true,

+    // Fill in the day cells outside of the current month so that the calendar grid is always filled with day cells
+    drawFullCalendar: true,

+    // Run custom functions at the end of the code within the following component functions.
+    // Receives a single parameter "dc", which provides access to the Datepicker object.
+    runBefore: function (dc) {
+        console.log('runBefore');
+        console.log(dc);
+    },
+    runAfterClose: function (dc) {
+        console.log('runAfterClose');
+        console.log(dc);
+    },

+    // Override the character used on the month / year change buttons
+    leftButtonYearText: '&lt;',
+    rightButtonYearText: '&gt;',
+    leftButtonMonthText: '&lt;',
+    rightButtonMonthText: '&gt;',

+    // Set specific start / end boundaries of a date range.
+Can be Date objects (absolute boundaries), or positive/negative integers (relative boundaries).
+    // If undefined, no date range will be enforced.
+    minDate: undefined,
+    maxDate: undefined,

+    // Using a token system, set a specific date string format to be used when setting the selected value into the calendar input box
+    inputDateFormat: 'dddd MMMM D, YYYY',

+    // Using a token system, set a specific date string format to be read out to screen reader users
+    audibleDateFormat: 'D, MMMM YYYY (dddd)',

+    // Allow a date that isn't today to be set as the initial date.
+If unset, this value is initialised to today's date
+    initialDate: new Date(),

+    // Disable weekdays from selection
+    disableWeekdays: false,

+    // Disable weekends from selection
+    disableWeekends: false,

     // Set positive or negative offset for differing column arrangements, or 0 for none
     wdOffset: 0,